-What are the best beaches around Fort Myers, Cape Coral, and Sanibel?
+What are the best beaches in Fort Myers, Cape Coral, and Sanibel?

 How is this best of list sorted?

 That’s a great question.
 The Greater Fort Myers area is a destination for many with a lot to do.
 Honestly, the list isn’t sorted.
-This is just a collection of some of our favorite beaches that we wanted to share.
+This is just a collection of some of the best beaches in Fort Myers and surrounding areas that we wanted to share.

 So what are the best beaches in Fort Myers and the surrounding area?